J4X-98/Writeups/CTFs/SEETF2023/OperationFeathered/writeup.md

 - codeToName[newCode][newName] exists

 functionality:
-- increases the owner balance by the value of the trasury at the codename
+- increases the owner balance by the value of the treasury at the codename
 - sets the ranks mapping[newCodeName] at to msg.sender
 - resets the taskpoints of the old codename to 0
 - deletes the old codename from its old ranks mapping